 Both asset classes – shares and property – are considered to be growth investments.
-In other words, over time, a quality investment in shares or a property could generate capital growth, with some income from rent (property) and dividends (shares) thrown in for good measure.
+In other words, over time, a quality investment in shares or a property could generate capital growth and also produce income from rent (property) and dividends (shares).

-Ease of entry into the share market is a big plus for equity investors.
+Ease of entry into the share market is a big plus for share or equity investors.
 You can buy into the share market with as little as a few hundred dollars.
-In comparison, home and apartment prices in our capital cities could easily cost you upwards of $1 million.
+In comparison, home and apartment prices in our capital cities could easily cost upwards of $1 million.

-The transaction costs of investing in shares such as brokerage and transaction fees are significantly lower than the stamp duty and legal fees that you’ll pay as a property investor.
+The transaction costs of investing in shares such as brokerage and transaction fees are also significantly lower than the stamp duty and legal fees you pay as a property investor.

 Finally, with a share market investment, you could get almost instant access to your money when you decide to sell.
 Equally, you don’t have to sell the entire investment to get access to some cash.
 With an investment property, you can’t sell a bedroom to free up some cash – it’s the entire property that goes to market or nothing.